OpenFodder/openfodder/README.md

 Issues in the original engine which have been fixed

 * Squad 2 and 3 grenade and rocket count did not refresh after use.
+* Camera pan could never finish, if the mouse was kept in the sidebar while changing squads

 #### Thanks To